Bonnary/cambodia-geocoding-api-server/README.md

     cd cambodia-geocoding-api-server
     ```

-2.  **Build the image:**
+2.  **Start the service:**
     From the root of the repository, run the following command:
     ```bash
-    docker build -t cambodia-nominatim .
+    docker-compose up -d
     ```
-    This will create a Docker image named `cambodia-nominatim` on your local machine.
+    This will download the necessary Docker image and start the Nominatim service in the background.

-### Running the Docker Container
+### Running the Service

-1.  **Start the container:**
+1.  **Check the service status:**
     ```bash
-    docker run -p 8080:8080 --name nominatim cambodia-nominatim
+    docker-compose ps
     ```
-    This command starts a container named `nominatim` and maps port 8080 on your host to port 8080 in the container.
+    This command shows the status of the running services.

 2.  **Wait for Nominatim to initialize:**
     The first time you run the container, Nominatim needs to import and process the OpenStreetMap data for Cambodia.
 This process can take a significant amount of time (30 minutes to a few hours depending on your machine's performance).
 You can monitor the progress by viewing the container's logs:
     ```bash
-    docker logs -f nominatim
+    docker-compose logs -f nominatim
     ```
     Wait until you see messages indicating that the server is ready to accept connections.

+3.  **Stop the service:**
+    ```bash
+    docker-compose down
+    ```
+    This command stops and removes the containers.

+4.  **Stop and remove all data:**
+    ```bash
+    docker-compose down -v
+    ```
+    This command stops the containers and removes the associated volumes (use with caution as this will delete all imported data).

 ### Using the Geocoding API